diegopereiracruz/virustotal-file-scanner/README.md

 nano ~/vt_api_files/vt_api_key.txt
 ```

-Just paste the key to the file and save.
+Just paste the API KEY to the file and save.

 To run the main script, execute: